Sylius/SyliusResourceBundle/docs/processors.md

 final class BoardGameResource implements ResourceInterface
 ```

-Note that in that kind of operation, you can disable providing data.
+Note that in a delete operation, you can disable providing data.
 See [Disable providing data](providers.md#disable-providing-data) chapter.

 **[Go back to the documentation's index](index.md)**